This post may contain affiliate links. Read my full disclosure policy.

-While in India, I visited a spice market and met a kind man who blended his own spices.
-He sweetly and generously walked me through his way of making Garam Masala Spice.
+While in Mumbai recently, I visited a spice market and met a kind man who blended his own spices.
+He sweetly and generously walked me through his way of making Garam Masala.
 He then told me how his wife’s version was different, each of them having their own personal blend.
 Of course they each thought their own blend was better.

 A completely different flavor profile.

 What Spices are in Garam Masala?

 The most common spices in Garam Masala are:

 - Green Cardamom Pods or Black Cardamom pods

 - Star Anise